PAARKAVYB/policy-iteration-algorithm/README.md

 To develop a Python program to find the optimal policy for the given MDP using the policy iteration algorithm.

 ## PROBLEM STATEMENT:
-The problem statement is a Five stage slippery walk where there are five stages excluding goal and hole.The problem is stochastic thus doesnt allow transition probability of 1 for each action it takes.It changes according to the state and policy.
+The problem statement is a Five stage slippery walk where there are five stages excluding goal and hole.
+The problem is stochastic thus does not allow transition probability of 1 for each action it takes.
+It changes according to the state and policy.

 ### STATE:
 The states include two terminal states: 0-Hole[H] and 6-Goal[G].